cristofima/BankSystemMicroservices/docs/guidelines/unit-testing.md

 # Unit Testing Guidelines

-This project uses **xUnit** as the standard test framework for all unit tests. xUnit is compatible with FluentAssertions, Moq, and AutoFixture.
+This project uses **xUnit** as the standard test framework for **all tests** (both unit tests and integration tests). xUnit is compatible with FluentAssertions, Moq, and AutoFixture.

+## Test Framework Standard

+**Important**: All test projects in this solution must use xUnit.
+Do not use NUnit, MSTest, or any other testing framework.
+This ensures:

+- Consistent test execution across all projects
+- Compatibility with our CI/CD pipeline
+- Unified test reporting and metrics
+- Consistent developer experience

 ## Testing Framework Setup